Skip to content

 1. Overview

-As HeadlessDomains expands its portfolio of TLDs (e.g., .chatbot, .agent), it needs dedicated landing pages for each TLD.
+As Headless Domains expands its portfolio of Namespaces (e.g., .chatbot, .agent), it needs dedicated landing pages for each Namespace.
 These pages will serve a dual purpose: 1.
 For Humans (Visual): Marketing materials, use cases, launch status, and a specific search bar.
-2. For AI Agents (Machine-Readable): Providing context, rules, constraints, and instructions on why and how to register domains on this specific TLD.
+2. For AI Agents (Machine-Readable): Providing context, rules, constraints, and instructions on why and how to register domains on this specific Namespace.

-2. Dynamic TLD Landing Page (Human UI)
+2. Dynamic Namespace Landing Page (Human UI)

 Route

-• GET /tld/<tld_name> (e.g., headlessdomains.com/tld/agent)
+• GET /tld/<tld_name> (e.g., HeadlessDomains.com/tld/agent)

 Content Structure